dosullivan019/EA_Atlantis_dev/Calibration/ModelCalibration.md

 mum_PPS = 0.875.
 1443 days.
 PDF still dominating.
 PPS and PPL are not growing after year 3.

 Quick growth of ZM follows a spike in growth of PPS for the coastal boxes.
 Going to half the availability of PPS to ZM, decreasing from 0.05 to 0.025.
 1082 days.
 I think the ZM are now just feeding on PDF so will change this back.

+Dropping KLYS_PPL and KLYS_PPS to 0.075.

+# April 14 2021
+Fish (FM) numbers are going down. mum_FM is very low so doubled these numbers and this is looking much better.
+The availability of ZM to FM is high but FM are not a significant predator on ZM (although ZM make up most of their diet).

+KWSR_FM and KWRR_FM were much lower than the values in the initial conditions file.
+Increased the KWSR_FM and KWWR_FM to match the values in the initial conditions and FM growth looks very good now.
+Will need to do this for the FT also.

+If you do not have fishing pressure in the model yet then you could increase mL or mQ to represent a simple harvest model while calibrating - this could be an idea to decrease the krill but need to krill atm to keep preying on copepods.

+Set mL to F/365 where F is annual fishing pressure.
+This relationship is more complicated than this and involves a log but will just use this for now until the harvest model is introduced.